UMN-LATIS/elevator/documentation/docs.md

 ## Administrative Support ##

 Elevator is still being developed.
-If you encounter issues, note the time and date.  you can also visit the "logs" section under the admin drop down.
+If you encounter issues, note the time and date.
+High level administrators can also visit the "logs" section under the admin drop down.

 # Defining Templates #

-Templates are the key to adding assets to your Elevator instance.
+Templates that define which type of metadata you'd like to collect, and  are the key to adding assets to your Elevator instance.
 You can create as many templates as you'd like, and you may nest templates within other templates.

+**** Gotcha: Even file attachments are a type of field within a metadata template.
+If you don't have an "upload" field, you won't be able to attach files to your record.****

 ## Behaviors of Templates ##